Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Additional Details

-\textbf{Data Generation: }The data generation process involves two steps.
-(1) We construct a weighted graph $G$ corresponding to the causal matrix $A$, and specify the ODE information corresponding to $B$ (and $b$, in the linearized form).
-For the causal structure, the generation procedures for all three graph families are summarized in \S\ref{sec:Graph}.
-To ensure stability, we simulate ODEs that include all self-loops and assign the corresponding diagonal weights uniformly.
-Moreover, we include an additional experiment in which partial interaction terms in the ODE are assumed to be known, reflecting real-world mechanistic priors that further restrict the search space.
-Due to space limitations and because our primary goal is to evaluate robustness under minimal mechanistic knowledge, we report these results in the \S\ref{sec: ERwi}.
-To probe robustness beyond the theoretical setting, we also consider unstable regimes induced by removing a subset of diagonal edges.
-Fig.\ref{fig:con_example} visualizes one example for our setup.
-Moreover, stability can be verified using Theorem 3.6 of \cite{Bierkens2010}, which provides a practical numerical condition.
-(2) Given the ODE information and the specified graph structure, we generate time series data following the Euler Maruyama approximation on stochastic differential equations described in \S\ref{sec: Setup}.
-Time series are generated on $[0,5]$ with 500 time steps using the Euler Maruyama scheme ($\Delta t = 0.01$) for both cases.
+\textbf{Data Generation:} The data generation process involves two steps.
+First, we construct a weighted graph $G$ corresponding to the causal matrix $A$, and specify the ODE information corresponding to $B$ (and $b$, in the linearized form).
+For the causal structure, we follow the generation procedures described above for both graph families.
+Since our primary goal in this section is to evaluate the performance and robustness of graph inference, we use a decoupled first-order linear autonomous ODE system for the physics prior to facilitate verification of the stability condition in Sec.~\ref{sec: sde} and to clearly assess the effect of misspecification.
+Experiments based on real-world physics priors are deferred to Sec.~\ref{Sec:APP}.
+We simulate ODEs that include all self-loops (i.e., diagonal entries) and assign the weights uniformly over $[-1.5, -0.2]$.
+For the unstable regime, we generate the true ODE by setting a randomly selected subset of diagonal drift entries to zero.
+For the robustness examination, we include an additional experiment in which a subset of off-diagonal interaction terms in the ODE is included, reflecting real-world mechanistic priors that further restrict the search space.
+Second, given the ODE information and the specified graph structure, we generate time series data using the Euler--Maruyama approximation for the stochastic differential equations described in Sec.~\ref{sec: Setup}.
+Time series are generated on $[0,5]$ with 500 time steps using the Euler--Maruyama scheme ($\Delta t = 0.01$) for both the stable and unstable settings.